hyperbolic-optics/hyperbolic-optics/README.md

     return payload
 ```

+### 2. Execute a Simulation

-2. In your main script, import the necessary modules and load the payload
+In your main script, import the modules and run a simulation:

 ```python
 import json